retypeapp/retype/faq.md

 # Frequently Asked Questions

+## Is Retype free to use?

+Yes, but with limitations.

+There are two limitations:

+1. Maximum of 100 pages can be built
+2. The [`Powered by Retype`](/configuration/project.md#poweredbyretype) branding cannot be removed

+It is possible to remove both those limitations with [Retype Pro](/pro).

 ## How do I install Retype?

 Installing Retype is super simple and takes only a few seconds.
 Please see our [Getting Started](guides/getting-started.md) guide for detailed installation instructions.